JAForbes/blog/public/posts/why-cohost-is-good.md

 If I work as part of a co-op with subscription payments, I don't care if you go enjoy your day after catching up on your friends posts.
 Go do that.

-I like that simple UI changes can have a momentous impact on users wellbeing.
+I like that simple UI changes can have a momentous impact on user's wellbeing.
 It is so easy to forget that when working in the web space commercially.
+The UX decisions we make can actually impact peoples lives for the better.

 ### CSS crimes